asc-csa/Scisat-App/README.md

  - flask_app.py is the welcoming page when no satellite is specified.
 It could later be modified to click directly on the links leading to the applications.

- - controls.py contains the options for the some of the components (e.g. dropdowns)

-- header_footer.py contains the html for the government of Canada header and footer.
-This html is injected into the main app.
+ - requirements.txt contains the python librairies used for the app.

+ - /alouette_app contains the files to run the Alouette App.

- - /assets contains various files for the styling of the application (images, resizing, css)
+ - /scisat_app contains the files to run the SCISAT App.

- - /data contains the processed csv data from the feature extraction pipeline
+ - /data contains the processed csv data from the feature extraction pipeline for Alouette as well as the NetCDF data for SCISAT.

- - /data_cleaning contains jupyter notebooks used to clean the extracted ionogram data

- - messages.pot and /translations contains translation information

- - config.py specifies the languages available for translation

 ## Accessibility and branding